Live updates: Follow the latest news on US-Iran war

 For the man, who opposes Iran’s hardline clerical leaders, the year has started badly.

 “To be honest, I'm experiencing fear, despair and humiliation,” he said.
 “I’m really down, and I know many others feel the same.
 It's a very deep depression.
 Most people are unhappy with the situation that's arisen.”
+Like most others reached by The National, he spoke on condition of anonymity over security fears.

 One month into the war, some Iranians believe that the 47-year old regime has been weakened.
 Some supported the idea of foreign military intervention as a radical last option to oust the country's leadership, which imposes strict curbs on political and social freedoms.

-Others see no weakening of a regime that is still standing, and adapting.
+Indeed, many see no weakening of a regime that is still standing, and adapting.
 They believe Iran's leaders, bent on survival and flexing their newfound ability to control key trade routes such as the Strait of Hormuz, are becoming more extreme.

 Beyond the killing of Iranian leaders and the destruction of missile stockpiles and factories, nearly 1,500 civilians have been killed in the US and Israeli air strikes, according to the US-based Human Rights Activists News Agency.
 Among them are 221 children.
-The Iranian Health Ministry puts the death toll at 1,937.
+The Iranian Health Ministry puts the overall death toll at 1,937.
 More than 70,000 homes, 290 health facilities, and 600 schools have been damaged, according to the Iranian Red Crescent.

 US President Donald Trump says he will delay strikes on Iran’s energy infrastructure until April 6, pending talks on a negotiated solution to the conflict.
 The two countries are not talking directly but passing messages with their demands through mediator Pakistan.